What is chytridiomycosis?

 Click to see the short documentary: 'Chytridiomycosis in Darwin's Endangered Frogs'.

-This study highlights the importance of variation between populations in life history strategies about him fate of host populations after the onset of infectious diseases.
-Furthermore, one of our results suggests that an increase in reproductive effort may be one of the processes underlying the compensatory recruitment in populations of amphibians susceptible to the chytrid fungus.
+Furthermore, one of our findings suggests that an increase in reproductive effort may be one of the key processes underlying compensatory recruitment in amphibian populations susceptible to the chytrid fungus.

 Who should be more vigilant in preventing chytridiomycosis?